jzoromski/jzoromski.github.io/docs/index.markdown

 ---
 <img src="./headshot.jpg" alt="A photo of me" width="256" height="256">

 My name is Jacob Zoromski, and I am a PhD candidate in Mathematics at the University of Notre Dame.
-I study commutative algebra and algebraic geometry, and I have a special interest in using computation to study infinite free resolutions.
+I study commutative algebra and algebraic geometry, and I have a special interest in using representation theory, combinatorics, and computation to study free resolutions.
 My advisor is Claudiu Raicu.

 email: <a href = "mailto: abc@example.com">jzoromsk@nd.edu</a>